YOUR GUIDE TO INSTALLING TILES

 - Damp stone tends to darken and will become lighter as they dry out.
-It is also most important that tiles are entirely dried out before installation is commenced, so you can see the proper colours and all the marking before deciding where to place them.
+It is also most important that tiles are entirely dried out before installation is commenced, so you can see the proper colours and all the markings before deciding where to place them.
 We recommend unpacking and having a look at all your tiles before starting to place them.

-- Some tiles may arrive in slightly different thickness; therefore they need to be sorted before you commence installation.
+- Some tiles may arrive in slightly different thicknesses; therefore they need to be sorted before you commence installation.
 Thicker tiles will determine the floor level and should be the first to be installed.
 Thinner tiles should then be installed and raised to the correct level using an adhesive.

-- All surfaces that tiles are being laid on should be flat, level, clean, dry, grease-free, clear of loose material and be dust free
+- All surfaces that tiles are being laid on should be flat, level, clean, dry, grease-free, clear of loose material and be dust-free

 - All tiles come with a set of specific adhesive and coverage requirements.
 Make sure to always consult with your tile supplier about which methods are best for you.

 - It is essential that the tiles be occasionally lifted during installation.
 Doing this makes sure that compaction and full adhesion is accomplished.